stripe/stripe-dotnet/readme.md

 ### Verify a bank account

 The Verify function is also available.
+You pass it to the two values sent to the user's account.

 Cards
 -----